Oligonucleotide selective detection by levitated optomechanics

+To overcome the indistinguishable differences between silica nanoparticle groups using TEM, future work could include the use of Scanning Electron Microscopy and Energy Dispersive X-ray Spectroscopy (SEM-EDS).
+This technique can detect the presence of elements in a sample of atomic number greater than eleven\cite{DeTata2023}, so would detect the addition of zinc, carbon and phosphorus on the DNA-functionalized silica nanoparticles when compared to standard silica nanoparticles.

-There is a limitation in data quantity as can be seen in the LDA plots in Fig. \ref{fig3}.
+There is a limitation in data quantity as can be seen in the UMAP plots in Figure \ref{fig3}.
 To extend this analysis, a larger dataset would need to be generated.
 However, the MCCV result regarding iterating through different variations of training and testing data does give confidence that there is a real difference in the data that are classified by the random forest model.

 Having a classifier to distinguish between DNA strands could have applications in diagnostic testing, particularly where current sequencing technologies are challenged by GC-rich or repetitive regions \cite{Browne2020,Morton2020}.
-25A and 25T oligos were selected in this study because they have been shown to bind well with Zn$^{2+}$ to SiNPs \cite{Huang2022}, however, they are also as different from each other as possible.
+25A and 25T oligonucleotides were selected in this study because they have been shown to bind well with Zn$^{2+}$ to silica nanoparticles \cite{Huang2022}, however, they are also as different from each other as possible.
 Changing the bases to 24T with one A, swapping around the position of the A nucleotide in the strand, or changing the strand length and sequence entirely would be necessary to demonstrate this approach for further applications.
 Another question not investigated in this study was the effect of duplex DNA.
 Experimenting with a 25A-25T duplex would also indicate if there was a uniqueness to the DNA structure.
 Perhaps the additional binding offered by another phosphodiester backbone or the greater mass would affect how the data is clustered.